babichjacob/sapper-typescript-graphql-template/README.md

 ### 📦 Exporting a Static Site
 Your GraphQL server will not be exported with the rest of the site.

-If you do not need to include heavy Babel transforms and polyfills to support old browsers on your site, then remove the `--legacy` flag in the `export` package script to lighten it up.
 ```sh
 npm run export
 ```